-Over the years, outback culture has been expressed in Australian paintings, famous poetry and blockbuster movies.
-To really get a sense of what it means to go ‘out bush’, you need to physically visit the Outback and there’s no better place to start that journey than in Alice Springs.
+Australian Outback culture has long been expressed in paintings, poetry and blockbuster movies.
+To really get a sense of what it means to go ‘out bush’, you need to actually visit the Outback and there’s no better place to start that journey than in Alice Springs.

-Alice Springs is a vibrant and sometimes misunderstood town.
-While you experience the world’s most ancient culture, you’ll also have to dig below the surface to really enjoy the contemporary culture.
-It also happens to be the gateway to Australia’s remote interior, with easy access to Uluru (just a 4-hour drive).
+Alice Springs is a vibrant town underpinned by a strong Aboriginal cultural heritage.
+It'salso the gateway to Australia’s remote interior, with easy access to Uluru (just a 4-hour drive).

 As locals will tell you, if you’ve seen the Todd River flow more than three times, then you’re officially a local.
 So we’ve caught up with one culturally connected individual to reveal and unravel Alice Springs’ thriving arts culture.